Stephen V. Ryan

 Stephen Vincent Ryan, C.M.
 (January 1, 1825 – April 10, 1896) was a Canadian-born American prelate of the Catholic Church.
-A member of the Congregation of the Mission, he served as Bishop of Buffalo from 1868 until his death in 1896.
+A member of the Congregation of the Mission (Vincentians), he served as bishop of Buffalo in New York State from 1868 until his death in 1896.

 Biography

 Early life

-Ryan was born on New Year's Day 1825 in Almonte, Ontario, to Martin and Margaret (née McCarthy) Ryan.
-His parents were natives of Ireland who lived in Sixmilebridge before immigrating to Canada, and Ryan was the fifth of their nine children.
+Stephen Ryan was born on January 1, 1825 in Almonte, Ontario, to Martin and Margaret (née McCarthy) Ryan.
+His parents were natives of the Kingdom of Ireland who lived in Sixmilebridge before immigrating to Canada, and Ryan was the fifth of their nine children.
 At his baptism, the priest is alleged to have remarked, "This child will command an army yet."
-When he was three years old, the family moved to Pottsville, Pennsylvania.
+When Ryan was three years old, the family moved to Pottsville, Pennsylvania.
 He was confirmed by the visiting Mexican bishop Joaquín Fernández de Madrid y Canal in 1835 and then took the name Vincent.

-Ryan entered St. Charles Borromeo Seminary in Philadelphia at age 15 to begin his studies for the priesthood.
+Deciding to become a priest, Ryan entered St. Charles Borromeo Seminary in Philadelphia, Pennsylvania, at age 15 to begin his studies.
 After the accession of a Vincentian rector at the seminary, he decided to join that religious order and enrolled at St. Mary's Seminary of the Barrens in Perryville, Missouri.
 He made his profession as a Vincentian on May 6, 1846.

 Priesthood

-Ryan was ordained a priest on June 24, 1849 by Archbishop Peter Richard Kenrick in St. Louis.
-He remained at the Barrens until 1851, when he became a professor at St. Vincent's College in Cape Girardeau.
+Ryan was ordained a priest for the Vincentians on June 24, 1849, by Archbishop Peter Richard Kenrick in St. Louis, Missouri.
+He remained at the Barrens until 1851, when the Vincentians added him to the faculty at St. Vincent's College in Cape Girardeau.
 He was elevated to president of the college in 1856.
-The following year, Ryan was appointed Visitor, or head, of the Vincentian community in the United States.
+The following year, Ryan was appointed as visitor, or head, of the Vincentian community in the United States.
 At the time, he was only 32 years old and but eight years a priest.
 Upon meeting Ryan, Cardinal Alessandro Barnabò of the Congregation for the Propagation of the Faith supposedly exclaimed, "What young men they make Visitors in America!"

-During his 11 years as Visitor (1857-1868), Ryan guided the community through the difficult days of the Civil War.
-At this time there were 57 priests, 40 brothers, ten scholastics, and seven novices.
-In one of his final acts as Visitor, he transferred the provincial headquarters from St. Louis to the Germantown neighborhood of Philadelphia in 1867.
+During his 11 years as visitor (1857-1868), Ryan guided the community through the difficult days of the American Civil War.
+At this time, the Vincentians had 57 priests, 40 brothers, ten scholastics, and seven novices.
+In one of his final acts as visitor, he transferred the provincial headquarters from St. Louis to the Germantown neighborhood of Philadelphia in 1867.